 15. Add decorations to wet coating!

-How to decorate Cake pops?
+How to decorate cake balls?

-11 Cake Pop decorating ideas!
+11 cake pop decorating ideas!

-- Birthday: For celebration pops, be sure to use Funfetti cake mix and plenty of multicolor sprinkles!
+• Birthday: For celebration pops, be sure to use Funfetti cake mix and plenty of multicolor sprinkles.

-- Wedding: Add some edible flare to your party!
-Match the candy melt to your wedding color and dip them in edible gold dust!
-Très chic!
+• Wedding: Add some edible flare to your party.
+Match the candy melt to your wedding color and dip them in edible gold dust – Très chic!

-- Football Party: Shape your balls into footballs, dip them into chocolate baking melts and draw on the details with white candy melts!
+• Football Party: Shape your balls into footballs, dip them into chocolate baking melts and draw on the details with white candy melts.

-- Starbuck’s: To copycat Starbuck’s cake pops, use light pink candy melts and white sprinkles!
+• Starbuck’s: To copycat Starbuck’s cake pops, coat your cake balls in light pink candy melts and white sprinkles.!
 (For the cake portion, use white cake mix, French vanilla pudding mix and buttercream frosting.)

-- Valentine’s Day: Make chocolate covered strawberry pops!
-Use strawberry cake mix, along with chocolate candy melts, and decorate with pink heart-shape sprinkles!
+• Valentine’s Day: Make chocolate covered strawberry pops.
+Use strawberry cake mix, along with chocolate candy melts, and decorate with pink heart-shape sprinkles.

-- Easter: Keep things simple by decorating your cake pop to resemble an Easter egg!
-Or take things to the next level and make baby chicks using yellow candy melts for the cake pop, candy for the eyes and orange melts for drawing on details!
+• Easter: Keep things simple by decorating your cake pop to resemble an Easter egg.
+Or take things to the next level and make baby chicks using yellow candy melts for the cake pop, candy for the eyes and orange melts for drawing on details.

-- Halloween: Use different colors of candy melts (orange, green + white), along with mini candy eyes and black candy melts (for facial expressions and details), to create Pumpkins, Frankenstein, and Ghosts!
+• Halloween: Use different colors of candy melts (orange, green + white), along with mini candy eyes and black candy melts (for facial expressions and details), to create Pumpkins, Frankenstein, and Ghosts.

-- Christmas: Create Rudolph by using pretzels for the ears and candy for the eyes!
-Don’t forget to use a small red circular candy for his nose (I use an M&M)!
+• Christmas: Create Rudolph by using pretzels for the ears and candy for the eyes.
+Don’t forget to use a small red circular candy for his nose (I use an M&M).

 Tip: If you are looking for elaborate cake pop shapes, I recommend heading over to the Bakerella website!
 She is the G.O.A.T when it comes to shaping and decorating cake pops!!
 Seriously, she has everything from Unicorn and Yoda cake pops to Puppy and Pikachu pops – you must check them out!!